joel16/VITA-Homebrew-Sorter/README.md

 # VITA-Homebrew-Sorter

-A basic PS VITA homebrew that sorts the application database in SceShell alphabetically.
-The application also sorts apps/games inside folders as well.
+A basic PS VITA homebrew application that sorts the application database in your LiveArea.
+The application sorts apps and games that are inside folders as well.
+This applications also allows you to backup your current "loadout" that you can switch into as you wish.
 A backup will be made before any changes are applied to the application database.
-You can find the backup in `ux0:/data/VITAHomebrewSorter/app.db`.
+This backup is overwritten each time you use the sort option.
+You can find the backup in `ux0:/data/VITAHomebrewSorter/backups/app.db`.

 <p align="center">
 <img src="https://i.imgur.com/iPiawoM.png" alt="VITA Homebrew Sorter Screenshot" width="640" height="362"/>